Snowmobile tours and adventures

 What to expect?

-It is also advisable to practice a flexible attitude as hazardous snow conditions or ‘unforeseen circumstances’ may alter some plans on tour.
-And remember you need a licence if you are in the younger age span.
+It is also advisable to practice a flexible attitude as hazardous snow conditions or unforeseen circumstances may alter some tour plans.
+And remember you need a licence if you are in a younger age span.
 Attending and driving a snowmobile on a tour is still possible though.

 Where to snowmobile?

 Many ski resorts and larger towns up north of Sweden arrange snowmobile tours and rentals, with or without guides.
-Check out the above map for ideas on places to experience snowmobile tours in Sweden, listed from north to south:
+Here are some places to experience snowmobile tours in Sweden, listed from north to south:

 Forget the racy smalls.
 This is a time for thermal underwear.
-And pack your swimsuit for sauna and hot tub activity plus a camera if you meet the northern lights or reindeers.
+And pack your swimsuit for sauna and hot tub activity plus a camera if you spot the Northern Lights or reindeer.

 Need to know!

 The Right of Public Access does not cover snowmobile driving.
 So, it is not obvious that you may drive one on someone else’s land.
-It’s best to follow the snowmobile trails and to always drive on snow-covered ground without interfering or destroying anything or otherwise breaking the law.
+It’s best to follow the snowmobile trails and always drive on snow-covered ground without interfering, destroying anything, or otherwise breaking the law.
 Learn more on how to drive snowmobile in Sweden.